-- By offering them an immediate opportunity to talk about the experience with their class teacher, or another member of staff if they choose. - Taking into account their wishes and feelings when determining what action to take and services to provide. - Providing necessary support to ensure they are able to continue to attend school (i.e. time out card, modified timetable, change of tutor or teaching groups, safe space at break and lunchtimes) - Informing the victim's parents and explaining the actions taken by the school - Signposting the family to local and national organisations that could offer support. - Referring the child to Birmingham Children's Trust if there is reasonable cause to suspect the child is suffering, or is likely to suffer, significant harm as a result of the bullying.
+- By offering them an immediate opportunity to talk about the experience with their class teacher, or another member of staff if they choose. - Taking into account their wishes and feelings when determining what action to take and services to provide. - Providing necessary support to ensure they are able to continue to attend school (i.e. time out card, modified timetable, change of tutor or teaching groups, safe space at break and lunchtimes, Place2Be self-referral system and lunchtime drop-in) - Informing the victim's parents and explaining the actions taken by the school - Signposting the family to local and national organisations that could offer support. - Referring the child to Birmingham Children's Trust if there is reasonable cause to suspect the child is suffering, or is likely to suffer, significant harm as a result of the bullying.